 Degree Only registration indicates that all requirements for your degree have been met prior to the start of the term that your degree will be awarded.
-This means your final oral exam must be completed and your thesis deposited in the Thesis Office prior to the start of the semester.
+This means your final oral exam must be completed prior to the start of the semester.